Kinda (Doctor Who): Plot

 An Earth colonisation survey expedition to the beautiful jungle planet Deva Loka is being depleted as members of the survey team disappear one by one.
 The three survivors are met by The Fifth Doctor and Adric.
 The team members have also imprisoned two members of the planet's native tribe, the Kinda.
 Sanders, the leader of the survey team, ventures into the jungle, leaving his deputy Hindle in charge.
 Hindle's will is enforced by means of the two Kinda hostages, who have forged a telepathic link with him.
 Hindle, who plans to burn down the jungle, places The Doctor, Adric, and the third team member, Todd, under arrest.

-Sanders returns carrying a strange wooden box called the "Box of Jhana" which, when opened, cleared his mind and left him a more contented and enlightened person.
+Sanders returns carrying a strange wooden box called the "Box of Jhana" which, when he opened it, had cleared his mind and left him a more contented and enlightened person.
 Using the box leads The Doctor to a group of Kinda led by the power hungry Aris.
 Panna, an elder Kinda, informs The Doctor that the chaos on Deva Loka is the work of the Mara, an evil being of the subconscious that longs for corporeal reality.

 The Doctor and Todd find an emotionally wrecked and sleeping Tegan and conclude that she was the path of the Mara back into this world.
 They find Adric and the party heads back to the Dome, where Hindle has now completed the laying of explosives, which will incinerate the jungle and the Dome.
 Hindle is tricked into opening the Box of Jhana and the visions therein restore his mental balance.
 The two enslaved Kinda are freed when the mirror entrapping them is shattered.
 The Doctor then banishes the Mara from the corporeal world back to the Dark Places of the Inside.

 With the threat of the Mara dissipated and the personnel of the Dome back to more balanced selves, the Doctor, Adric, and an exhausted Tegan decide to leave.